 Survival rate is commonly used as a measure of animal health and welfare.
-Improved survival can be achieved through good husbandry and management practices, vaccination etc. In 2019, the average monthly survival rate of farmed salmon in Norway was 99.0%.
-According to Vetnosis' animal balance sheet, the monthly survival rate for poultry was 98.8%, for pork 99.5% and for beef 99.8%.
+Improved survival can be achieved through good husbandry and management practices, vaccination etc. In 2020, the average monthly survival rate of farmed salmon in Norway was 99.0%.
+The monthly survival rate for poultry was 98.8%, for pork 99.5% and for beef 99.8% on a global basis.